Skip to content

 Email your letter to FIN Finance Sponsor or send it to: Finance Office, Nottingham Trent University, Dryden Street, Nottingham, NG1 4BU, UK.

 A number of scams may target international students in the UK.
-Here's some important information to help you protect yourself and ensure you are never a victim of a scam.
+Here's some guidance on how to help you protect yourself and ensure you are never a victim of a scam.
 NTU Student Services can assist you if you are concerned about anything in this advice or if you believe you have already made a payment that you believe was not to a legitimate source.

 A scam is a dishonest scheme (often illegal) designed to trick someone into giving money.
 Scammers may contact you by telephone, email, text, WhatsApp, WeChat or another social media platform.